Bullet (typography): Wiki markup

 A list item on a wiki page is indicated using one or more leading asterisks in wiki markup as well as in many other wikis.

 Other uses in computing

 The bullet is often used for separating menu items, usually in the footer menu.
-It is common, for example, to see it in latest website designs and in many WordPress themes.
+It is common, for example, to see it in website designs and in many WordPress themes.
 It is also used by text editors, like Microsoft Word, to create lists.